 Moreover, the Complainant contends, and the Respondent has not objected to these contentions, that the Respondent so far has neither made use of, or demonstrable preparations to use, the disputed domain name in connection with a bona fide offering of goods or services, nor is the Respondent making a legitimate non-commercial or fair use of the disputed domain name, nor is the Respondent commonly known thereunder.
-The disputed domain name apparently has not yet been used by the Respondent whatsoever, but to redirect to a typical "under construction" website (so-called "passive holding").
-Many UDRP panels have recognized that the mere registration of a domain name, even one that is comprised of a confirmed dictionary word or phrase, may not of itself confer rights or legitimate interests in a domain name.
-Accordingly, the Panel has no difficulty in finding that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
+The disputed domain name apparently has not yet been actively used by the Respondent, either on the Internet or in any other way (so-called "passive holding").
+Many UDRP panels have recognized, however, that the mere registration of a domain name, even one that is comprised of a confirmed dictionary word or phrase, may not of itself confer rights or legitimate interests in a domain name.
+Accordingly, the Panel has no difficulty in finding that the Respondent in fact lacks rights or legitimate interests in respect of the disputed domain name.

-Finally, the Complainant points to the fact, and the Panel agrees with this line of argumentation, that given the reputation of the Complainant's trademark "INTESA SANPAOLO" all around the world and given the fact that the Respondent has registered a domain name that actually is kind of a combination of two of Complainant's trademarks clearly indicates that the Respondent had knowledge of the Complainant's trademarks at the time of the registration of the disputed domain name.
-Also, there is a consensus view among UDRP panelists that a passive holding of a domain name may, in appropriate circumstances, be consistent with the finding of bad faith, in particular in circumstances in which, for example, a complainant's trademark is well-known, and there is no conceivable use that could be made of the domain name and would not amount to an infringement of the complainant's trademark's rights.
-In the case at hand, in the absence of any other reasonable explanation as to why the Respondent should rely on the disputed domain name and given that the Respondent has brought forward nothing in substance relating to the intended use of the disputed domain name that would have allowed the Panel to hold for Respondent, the Panel finds that the Respondent has registered and is making use of the disputed domain name in a manner which at least takes unjustified and unfair advantage of the Complainant's "INTESA SANPAOLO" and "GRUPPO INTESA SANPAOLO" trademarks' fame and must, therefore, be considered as registered and being used in bad faith within the meaning of the Policy.
+Finally, the Complainant points to the fact, and the Panel agrees with this line of argumentation, that given the reputation of the Complainant's trademark "ISP" all around the world and given the fact that the Respondent has created a domain name that actually is somehow framing the Complainant's ISP trademark by two descriptive terms, indicates that the Respondent had knowledge of the Complainant's trademarks at the time of the registration of the disputed domain name.
+Also, there is a consensus view among UDRP panels that a passive holding of a domain name may, in appropriate circumstances, be consistent with the finding of bad faith, in particular in circumstances in which, for example, a complainant's trademark is well-known, and there is no conceivable use that could be made of the domain name and would not amount to an infringement of the complainant's trademark's rights.
+In the case at hand, given the undisputed reputation of Complainant's ISP trademark, in the absence of any other reasonable explanation as to why the Respondent should rely on the disputed domain name and in light of the fact that the Respondent has brought forward nothing in substance relating to the intended use of the disputed domain name that would have allowed the Panel to hold for Respondent, the Panel finds that the Respondent has registered and is making use of the disputed domain name in a manner which at least takes unjustified and unfair advantage of the Complainant's ISP trademark's fame and must, therefore, be considered as registered and being used in bad faith within the larger meaning of the Policy.